 1 large egg

-1- In a large bowl, using an electric mixer, cream together 1 cup butter and sugar until light and fluffy, about 3 minutes.
-Mix in egg, vanilla, lemon zest and juice.
-Blend until well blended.
+1) In a large bowl, using an electric mixer, cream together butter and sugar until light and fluffy, about 3 minutes.
+Mix in egg and coconut extract.
+Beat until well blended.

-2- Whisk together flour, baking soda and salt in a small bowl and add to the butter mixture.
+2) Whisk together flour, baking powder and salt in a small bowl and add to butter mixture.
 Beat until just incorporated.

-3- Form dough into 4 logs (3/4 inch in diameter) and wrap each in parchment paper.
-Freeze for 30 minutes or refrigerate for 1-1/2 hours.
+3) Form sough into 2 logs (1-1/2 inches in diameter) and wrap each in parchment paper.
+Roll logs on counter to form a consistent round shape.
+Freeze for 30 minutes or refrigerate for 2 hours.

 4) Preheat oven to 325 degrees F. Slice logs into 1/4-in-thick rounds.
 Arrange slices 1-1/2 inches apart on a parchment-lined or nonstick baking sheet.
 Bake for 13-15 minutes or until bottoms are golden brown.
 Let sit for a few minutes and transfer to a cooling rack.

 5) To make topping: In a medium saucepan, saute butter, brown sugar and pineapple over medium heat.
 Bring to a low boil.
 Reduce heat to low.
 Stir in shredded coconut and rum, summer for 3 minutes.
 Place 1 founded teaspoon of pineapple mixture onto each cookie.